Agent-Hellboy/pylibfinder/README.rst

-pylibfinder (currently supports 3.10 and 3.11 on posix and mac)
+pylibfinder (currently supports 3.10 and 3.11 on posix)
 ===========

 - pylibfinder is a Python library that allows you to spot a keyword as a function inside the Python standard library.